miman/forge-prj-plugin/README.md

 * adds a Plugin class using the created facet
 * Adds a example resources that are used by the generated plugin/facet
 * Adds a Completer & Type class to show the completer concept

+To test to create a Forge plugin project run the forge-plugin-example.fsh file in a forge shell after installing this plugin.